Moffat's modified gravity. Newton's coupling runs with scale, instead of staying constant.

 MOG papers (Moffat-Rahvar 2013 and follow-ups) report fits to galaxy rotation curves, cluster dynamics, and even gravitational-wave events without invoking dark matter.
 The phenomenology is broad: the theory has enough free parameters to match diverse observational data when those parameters are tuned per system.
 This breadth is also its main difficulty.
 Critics argue that fitting all data with system-specific parameters does not constitute a unique theoretical prediction.

 Where MOG sits in 2024-2026: the program remains active mainly within the Moffat group and immediate collaborators; the broader cosmology and modified-gravity community has not adopted MOG as a baseline analysis.
-Cosmological survey pipelines (DESI, KiDS, DES, Euclid, LSST) generally fit ΛCDM and one or two well-defined extensions; MOG is not in this standard list, and many of MOG's claimed fits to clusters, lensing, and merger events have not been independently reproduced by groups outside the original authorship.
-This may reflect genuine empirical gaps or simply low community engagement with the theory; the editorial caveat is that broader replication remains thin.
+Cosmological survey pipelines (DESI, KiDS, DES, Euclid, LSST) generally fit ΛCDM and one or two well-defined extensions; MOG is not among them.
+Many of MOG's claimed fits to clusters, lensing, and merger events have not been independently reproduced by groups outside the original authorship.
+Whether this reflects genuine empirical problems or simply low community uptake is genuinely unclear, but independent replication at scale has not materialised.

 The family stance